The world expert in multisensory perception on the remarkable ways we can use our senses to lead richer lives

 'Talks total sense, lots of fun facts, right up there with the best of the best' Chris Evans

-In this revelatory book pioneering Oxford professor Charles Spence shows how our senses change how we think and feel, and how by 'hacking' them we can reduce stress, become more productive and be happier.
+How can the furniture in your home affect your well-being?
+What colour clothing will help you play sport better?
+And what simple trick will calm you after a tense day at work?
+In this revelatory book, pioneering and entertaining Oxford professor Charles Spence shows how our senses change how we think and feel, and how by 'hacking' them we can reduce stress, become more productive and be happier.

 An extraordinary compendium of everything you need to know about how to cope with the hidden sensory overload of modern life, engagingly told

 In Sensehacking, Charles Spence offers a whole new twist on what it means to 'make sense' of the world around us.
 Drawing on his renowned expertise in the field of crossmodal science, Professor Spence shares a wealth of insights and practical tips that will help you improve your social, cognitive and emotional well-being through sensory stimulation and management

 Charles Spence draws on his wealth of experience to provide insights into how our senses are interwoven in every aspect of our lives.
 Spence shows how sensehacking - which he defines as 'using the power of the senses, and sensory stimulation, to help improve our social, cognitive and emotional well-being' - is all around us.
 In addition to practical suggestions for enriching our own lives, Sensehacking provides unsettling insights into how commercial interests are manipulating our perceptions and behaviour.
 This book will shed light on much that goes unnoticed, and is especially timely in these pandemic times.

 Truly accessible, entertaining and informative.
 On every page there are ideas to set you thinking and widen your horizons

 Wonderfully curious and thought-provoking . . . brilliant